Last Updated: September 26, 2019 2:13PM

 This is the sixth in a 10-part blog series on “Going Global.”
-Over the next 10 weeks, we’ll offer tips and tricks gleaned from 20 years in the business.
+Over a ten week globalization-intensive session, we offer tips and tricks gleaned from 20 years in the business.
 Today: once you’ve decided to go global, you need to make sure customers in all your target markets can find you.
 Enter global SEO.

 Your company is moving full-steam ahead to go global.
 So far, you’ve: